Centauri-OS/Stellar/README.md

 With Stellar, it is possible to quickly find information from various sources, such as academic articles, news, videos, images, and more.
 Whether for school, academic, or professional research, Estellar is a powerful and versatile tool to assist in the search and organization of information.

 Stellar is an open-source project, which means that its source code is freely available and can be modified and distributed by anyone.
-This allows for collaboration and community development, making Estellar a continuously evolving search engine.
+This allows for collaboration and community development, making Stellar a continuously evolving search engine.

 # Pre-requisites to run locally:
 * npm